viksksingh/vikashksingh-site/content/insights/navigating-by-dead-reckoning.md

 Seven years later, Parliament created the Longitude Prize.
 I wrote in an earlier piece about the outsider who eventually won it.
 What I did not say is what the prize was really for.
 It was not for a better plan.
 Every ship already had an excellent plan.
 The prize was for a way to take a fix: a live correction against a reference point outside the ship.

 Over the years I've realised that most organisations navigate much the same way.
-The thought didn't come from maritime history; it came from sitting through strategy reviews where every answer came from the previous version of the plan.
+The thought didn't come from maritime history; rather through strategy reviews where every answer came from the previous version of the plan.
 I've spent much of my career trying to build the equivalent of better navigational instruments, which is probably why this analogy refuses to leave me.

 ## The most familiar ritual in corporate life

 Consider the quarterly forecast we all go through.
 A number is produced, which descends from the plan, adjusted by run rate, seasoned with judgement, formatted beautifully.
 Everyone in the room treats it with respect.
 And almost everyone in the room privately knows what it is: last known position, plus assumed speed, plus assumed heading.
 Dead reckoning in a spreadsheet.

+I remember one steering committee where every chart showed green, every milestone had an explanation, and every discussion revolved around whether we were ahead or behind the plan.
+It struck me afterwards that nobody had asked a simpler question: are the assumptions behind this plan still true?
+We were measuring ourselves against our own projection.

 The same is true of the 3-year strategy, the transformation roadmap, the annual plan.
 Well, I do not say this with contempt.
 In fact, these artefacts are necessary, and I have written more of them than I care to count.
 They are how large groups of people steer together, and steering together is genuinely hard.
-The problem is less about us planning and more about the what we consult to check the plan.
+The problem isn't planning.
+It's what we choose to consult when checking whether the plan still reflects reality.
 In most organisations, the answer is the plan.
 Progress is measured as variance against our own projection.
-We compare the ship's log to, well practically, the ship's log!
+In effect, we compare the ship's log with...the ship's log.

 You already own the counterexample, and it lives in your pocket.
 A printed road map is a plan: accurate on the day it was made, but soon becomes blind ever after.
 Your sat nav is something else entirely.
 It does not trust its own projection for more than a second.
 It takes a continuous fix against satellites, reference points that are outside the car, indifferent to where the driver believes the car to be.
 When you miss a turn, the map does not defend the route.
 It recalculates from where you actually are.